So1aric/VAE-presentation/slides.md

 We could interpret the loss function as the combination of encoder loss and decoder loss.

 The KL-Divergence term is the encoder loss.
-It indicates how good the encoder is at finding good candidates.
+It measures the encoder's ability at finding good $z$s.

 The expectation term is the decoder loss.
-It indicates how good the decoder is at reconstructing $X$ from $z$.
+It measures the decoder's ability at reconstructing $X$ from $z$.

 </v-click>